 Early stopping is a widely used technique to prevent poor generalization performance when training an over-expressive model by means of gradient-based optimization.
 To find a good point to halt the optimizer, a common practice is to split the dataset into a training and a smaller validation set to obtain an ongoing estimate of the generalization performance.
 In this paper we propose a novel early stopping criterion which is based on fast-to-compute, local statistics of the computed gradients and entirely removes the need for a held-out validation set.
 Our experiments show that this is a viable approach in the setting of least-squares and logistic regression as well as neural networks.

-In Proceedings of the Thirty-Third Conference on Uncertainty in Artificial Intelligence (UAI), pages: 410-419, (Editors: Gal Elidan and Kristian Kersting), 2017 (inproceedings)
+In Proceedings Conference on Uncertainty in Artificial Intelligence (UAI) 2017, pages: 410-419, (Editors: Gal Elidan and Kristian Kersting), Association for Uncertainty in Artificial Intelligence (AUAI), Conference on Uncertainty in Artificial Intelligence (UAI), August 2017 (inproceedings)

 Mini-batch stochastic gradient descent and variants thereof have become standard for large-scale empirical risk minimization like the training of neural networks.
 These methods are usually used with a constant batch size chosen by simple empirical inspection.
 The batch size significantly influences the behavior of the stochastic optimization algorithm, though, since it determines the variance of the gradient estimates.
 This variance also changes over the optimization process; when using a constant batch size, stability and convergence is thus often enforced by means of a (manually tuned) decreasing learning rate schedule.
 We propose a practical method for dynamic batch size adaptation.
 It estimates the variance of the stochastic gradients and adapts the batch size to decrease the variance proportionally to the value of the objective function, removing the need for the aforementioned learning rate decrease.
 In contrast to recent related work, our algorithm couples the batch size to the learning rate, directly reflecting the known relationship between the two.
 On three image classification benchmarks, our batch size adaptation yields faster optimization convergence, while simultaneously simplifying learning rate tuning.
 A TensorFlow implementation is available.